OWASP/www-policy/operational/chapter-handbook-existing.md

 ### Video Recording
 If you have the equipment, you may want to consider recording a video of your meeting and posting for members who were not able to attend the meeting.
 This is also a nice resource for chapter leaders or event organizers to use in the future to screen a speaker or learn about his/her style.

-The OWASP Speaker Agreement includes authorization for the speaker’s presentation to be recorded and posted.
+The OWASP Speaker Agreement includes authorization for the speaker's presentation to be recorded and posted.
 If you plan to record the meeting, you should make sure the speaker is aware and has agreed to the reproduction of his/her presentation.

 ### Time Management
 Spread tasks across many individuals in order to ensure that your meeting runs smoothly and all of the tasks before, during, and after the meeting are handled in a timely fashion.
-There are usually people that attend the meetings who are willing to want to help the chapter be successful, but are not able to commit to a chapter leadership role - that doesn’t mean they aren’t willing to help out on a meeting-by-meeting basis.
+There are usually people that attend the meetings who are willing to want to help the chapter be successful, but are not able to commit to a chapter leadership role - that doesn't mean they aren't willing to help out on a meeting-by-meeting basis.

 ### Meeting Content
 **Job announcements**: Some chapters encourage recruiters or other individuals who are hiring in their area to come for their meeting and make the job announcement in person.
 At the beginning of the meeting they ask anyone who is hiring to stand up and introduce themselves and who they are looking for.
 Then at a break or after the meeting, attendees can get in touch with them.
 This encourages recruiters/employers to invest a small amount of time in your chapter (attending the meeting) and also gives both the person hiring and the people looking for jobs the benefit of face-to-face contact.